Table of Contents Show

 There is only one way that one of the Mac users found to fix no admin account on macOS.
 You have to create a new account on Mac and then set up the computer as usual.
 Thereafter, you can change the standard account to an admin account from the Users & Groups menu.
 Learn how to get rid of no admin account on macOS,

-Also, We can create more than one admin account or assign any Mac users to the Admin role under the Mac System Preferences.
+Also, We can create multiple admin accounts or assign any Mac users to the Admin role under the Mac System Settings.

 Fix No Admin Account on Apple Mac